SergioGomezConde/SergioGomezConde/README.md

 - 👋 Hi, I’m @SerchRV
-- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning Information technology
-- 💼 I’m currently working as an intern at Minsait
+- 💼 I’m currently working as an software analyst at Minsait

 <!---
 SerchRV/SerchRV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.